|Born||in St. Thomas, U.S. Virgin Islands|

 Grammer is the first actor in television history to receive multiple Emmy nominations for performing the same role on three series.
-He received two nominations for his original portrayal of Dr. Frasier Crane on "Cheers" (1982), another for his guest appearance in that role on "Wings" (1990), and nine nominations (earning four awards) as Outstanding Actor for his work on "Frasier" (1993).
+He received two nominations for his original portrayal of Dr. Frasier Crane on Cheers (1982), another for his guest appearance in that role on Wings (1990), and nine nominations (earning four awards) as Outstanding Actor for his work on Frasier (1993).
 Over the years, Dr. Frasier Crane has become one of television's most endearing and enduring characters.
-In addition to his Emmys, Grammer has won two Golden Globe Awards, two American Comedy Awards and a People's Choice Award for his portrait.
-Grammer's distinctive voice has been heard in several hit animated features, including the voice of "Stinky Pete" in Disney's hit Toy Story 2 (1999) and a part in Anastasia (1997).
+In addition to his Emmy Awards, Grammer has won two Golden Globe Awards, two American Comedy Awards and a People's Choice Award for his portrait.
+Grammer's distinctive voice has been heard in several hit animated features, including the voice of Stinky Pete in Disney's hit Toy Story 2 (1999) and a role in Anastasia (1997).
 On television, he has also been seen in several mini-series and movies.
 In 1996, he hosted an hour-long salute to Jack Benny for which he served as executive producer.
-He also starred in HBO's award-winning The Pentagon Wars (1998) (TV).
+He also starred in HBO's award-winning comedy The Pentagon Wars (1998).

-|Kayte Walsh||(25 February 2011 - present) 1 child|
+|Kayte Grammer||(25 February 2011 - present) (3 children)|

-|Camille Grammer||(2 August 1997 - 10 February 2011) (divorced) 2 children|
+|Camille Grammer||(2 August 1997 - 10 February 2011) (divorced) (2 children)|

 |Leigh-Anne Csuhany||(11 September 1992 - 1993) (divorced)|